dkua/TweetDisplay/README.md

-cscc01-p1
+TweetDisplay
 =========

-Project #1 for the CSCC01 course
+Project #1 for the CSCC09 course.
+The objective of the project is to learn to interact with APIs.